christophe81/christophe81.github.io/_posts/2021-07-05-Duo SSO-Citrix-Cloud.md

 ### SSO Configuration Steps

-For more information on configuring SAML for Citrix Workspace, see [Connect SAML as an identity provider to Citrix Cloud (Technical Preview)](https://docs.citrix.com/en-us/citrix-cloud/citrix-cloud-management/identity-access-management/saml-identity.html)
+For more information on configuring SAML for Citrix Cloud, see [Connect SAML as an identity provider to Citrix Cloud (Technical Preview)](https://docs.citrix.com/en-us/citrix-cloud/citrix-cloud-management/identity-access-management/saml-identity.html)